docker/docs/content/desktop/hardened-desktop/settings-management/_index.md

 ### How do I set up and enforce Settings Management?

-As an administrator, you first need to [configure a registry.json to enforce sign-in](../../../security/for-admins/enforce-sign-in/_index.md).
+As an administrator, you first need to [enforce sign-in](../../../security/for-admins/enforce-sign-in/_index.md).
 This is because the Settings Management feature requires a Docker Business subscription and therefore your Docker Desktop developers must authenticate to your